gurpiarbassi/image-remover-chrome/README.md

 # 🧹 Custom Image Remover – Chrome Extension

-This lightweight Chrome extension automatically removes images from web pages if their source URLs contain a user-specified domain.
+This lightweight Chrome extension automatically removes images from web pages based on website-specific image domain settings.

 ## 🚀 Features

+- 🌐 **Website-specific settings**: Configure different image domains for different websites
-- 🔧 Specify one or more image host domains (e.g. `imagedelivery.net`)
+- 🔧 Add multiple image host domains per website (e.g. `imagedelivery.net`, `ads.com`)
 - 🧼 Removes matching images **automatically on page load**
+- 🖱️ Manual trigger via popup button for immediate removal
 - 🧠 Remembers your preferences between sessions
-- 🖱️ Optional manual trigger via popup button
 - ✅ Privacy-first: No server, no tracking, no data collection
+- 🔄 **Backward compatible**: Existing users' settings are automatically migrated

 ---

 ## 🛠 How It Works

 1. Install the extension in Chrome
-2. Click the extension icon and enter a domain like `imagedelivery.net`
+2. Click the extension icon to open the popup
-3. Click **Save**
+3. Click **"Add Website"** to create a new website entry
+4. Enter the website domain (e.g., `example.com`)
+5. Add image domains you want to remove (e.g., `cdn.example.com`, `ads.com`)
+6. Click **"+"** to add more image domains or **"×"** to remove them
-4. Visit any website — images from that domain will be removed automatically
+7. Visit the configured website — images from those domains will be removed automatically

+---

+## 🎨 New UI Features

+- **Modern interface** with clean, intuitive design
+- **Dynamic website management**: Add/remove websites and image domains
+- **Real-time feedback**: Status messages for all actions
+- **Responsive design**: Works well on different screen sizes
+- **Visual indicators**: Clear buttons for adding/removing items

 ---